IvanIsCoding/MassPostage/README.md

 The CSV file contains the data that will be replaced in the email body to generate personalized emails.

 The email body should be a text file with the content of the message.
-To use the content from each line of the CSV, insert the exact name of the column inside double curly brackets like `Column Name` (disclaimer: column names are case sensitive).
+To use the content from each line of the CSV, insert the exact name of the column inside double curly brackets like `{{Column Name}}` (disclaimer: column names are case sensitive).
 An example of a file would be:

 ```
 TO: {{Email Adddress}}